UnlockGPU/UnlockGPU/index.md

 ## The Investment Opportunity

-- The "Nvidia Tax": NVIDIA charges up to 5x hardware cost—because it can.
+- **The "Nvidia Tax"**: NVIDIA charges up to 5x hardware cost—because it can.
-- AMD's Hidden Potential: The hardware is strong; the missing piece is a seamless, developer-friendly stack.
+- **AMD's Hidden Potential**: The hardware is strong; the missing piece is a seamless, developer-friendly stack.
-- Exploding Demand: The AI/compute boom means any AMD software win translates into major market gains.
+- **Exploding Demand**: The AI/compute boom means any AMD software win translates into major market gains.
-- Market Mispricing: The market doesn't yet price in what happens when AMD fixes the software bottleneck.
-The upside is enormous for early movers.
+- **Market Mispricing**: The market doesn't yet price in what happens when AMD fixes the software bottleneck.
+The 25% model failure rate represents massive untapped market potential.
+AMD's own 20x efficiency target by 2030 requires software ecosystem success.

 ## Our Demands